syncfusion-content/blazor-docs/blazor/gantt-chart/task-dependencies.md

 In the Gantt Chart component, it is possible to assign multiple predecessors to a single task.
 This allows for more complex dependency structures where a task may rely on the completion or initiation of multiple other tasks before it can proceed.

 To define multiple predecessors for a task, you can specify them as a comma-separated string.
 Each predecessor is defined using the [Id](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTaskFields.html#Syncfusion_Blazor_Gantt_GanttTaskFields_Id) and the relationship type (e.g., "2FS", "6SS").
-The following example demonstrates how to configure multiple predecessors for a task.
+Adding multiple predecessors enhances task management by allowing more detailed and synchronized scheduling, reflecting complex project dependencies.

+In the following code snippet, task relationships are demonstrated where the task with TaskId 3 has multiple predecessors: it relies on the completion of the task with TaskId 2 using a Finish-to-Start task relationship and the start of the task with TaskId 6 using a Start-to-Start task relationship, showcasing a complex dependency setup in the Gantt Chart.

 ```cshtml
 @using Syncfusion.Blazor.Gantt